-Budgeting, saving and understanding credit are great benchmarks for financial literacy.
-There is another important metric that many people fail to calculate and track: net worth.
+Our debt counselors believe that budgeting, saving and understanding credit are great benchmarks for financial literacy.
+But there’s another important metric that many people fail to calculate and track: net worth.
 This calculation can be immensely helpful and insightful for you and your personal finances.
 Here are the steps you need to calculate net worth.

 How to Calculate Net Worth